picselliahq/picsellia-training-engine/README.md

   Docker Hub using `picsellia/cuda:<base-tag>`.
 The available tags are [here](https://hub.docker.com/r/picsellia/cuda/tags).

-# Development Setup 🚀
+# UV Development Environment Setup 🚀

-For local development, especially when working with Python and needing to manage data science dependencies, we use `uv`.
-Here's how you can set up your local environment to start developing:
+Streamline your Python data science projects with `uv`.
+This guide covers setup instructions from installation to dependency management.

+## Dependency Files Explained

+Before diving in, let's clarify the roles of `requirements.in` and `requirements.txt`:

+- **`requirements.in`:** Specify your project's direct dependencies and their version ranges here for flexibility and compatibility.
+- **`requirements.txt`:** Generated from `requirements.in` by `uv`, this file pins all dependencies to specific versions for a consistent and stable environment.

+## Setup Instructions

-1. **Python Installation:** Make sure you have Python installed on your system.
-The Picsellia Training Engine supports Python 3.8, 3.9, 3.10 and 3.11.
+1. **Python Installation:** Ensure Python (versions 3.8 to 3.11 supported) is installed on your system.

-2. **Install `uv`:** There are several methods to install `uv`, depending on your operating system.
+2. **Install `uv`:** Pick the right `uv` installation method for your OS.
    - **macOS and Linux:**
      ```bash
      curl -LsSf https://astral.sh/uv/install.sh | sh